Norman Lacy: Assistant Minister of Education / Minister for Educational Services (1979-1982)

 Hunt appointed Lacy Chairman of the external Ministerial Consultative Committee that steered the project in its early phase and the Implementation Steering Committee later.
-Lacy pulled together an impressive group of people from academia and business to assist him including Emeritus Professor Bill Walker from the University of New England who became a significant influence in Lacy's career after politics.
+Lacy pulled together an impressive group of people from academia and business to assist him including emeritus Professor Bill Walker from the University of New England who became a significant influence in Lacy's career after politics.
+At the end of 1981, the Government legislated to scrap the teaching divisions of the Education Department (Primary, Secondary and Technical) and to abolish the statutory bodies - the Committee of Classifiers and the Teachers' Tribunal.
+The reforms included the decentralisation of the administration of the Education Department to regional centres of the state and to primary and secondary school councils.
+For the first time parents represented on school councils had a role in the selection of their school's principal.

 Lacy's role in the Education portfolios included responsibility for the Special Services, the Building Operations and the Planning Services Divisions.
-He used this responsibility to initiate compulsory Physical Education in Schools.New Directions in Physical Education A Ministerial Statement by The Hon.
-Norman Lacy MP Minister of Educational Services in the Legislative Assembly on 17 September 1981 For this, he was recognised in March 1983 by the award of a Fellowship by the Australian Council for Health, Physical Education and Recreation.
+He used this responsibility to initiate compulsory Physical Education in Schools.
+For this, he was recognised in March 1983 by the award of a Fellowship by the Australian Council for Health, Physical Education and Recreation.
 Similarly, Lacy was responsible for the promotion of a reformed Health and Human Relations Education curriculum in Victorian Schools.
 He had been personally given this project by the Premier on being appointed to Cabinet after the 1979 election to fulfil a commitment Hamer had made prior to the election to the Women's Electoral Lobby.
 He pursued this mandate assiduously and against robust public opposition from rural based fundamentalist Christian groups as well as leading members of the Catholic Church and the National Civic Council.
 With the Premier's support he had the Principles and Policy Statements for Health and Human Relations Education approved by Cabinet on 15 October 1979 and the "Guidelines" and "Curriculum Statement" on 8 December 1981.